Fishing in Placencia, Belize: A local guide's perspective

 You don't need a ton of patterns, but having a good selection of proven winners helps.

-For Permit, carry a variety of crab and shrimp flies (sizes 2–6) – classics like the Tan or olive Bauer Crab, EP Spawning Shrimp, and Raghead Crab are staples, as are Del Brown's Merkin crab patterns.
+For permit, carry a variety of crab and shrimp flies (sizes 2-6).
+Classics like the tan or olive Bauer Crab, EP Spawning Shrimp, and Raghead Crab are staples, as are Del Brown's Merkin crab patterns.

 Bonefish will readily eat small shrimp patterns like Gotchas, Crazy Charlies, and Bonefish Bitters.